danielfdickinson/hugo-new-oldnew-mashup/exampleSite/content/docs/_index.md

 Modern high-contrast CSS3 & HTML5 [Hugo](https://gohugo.io) theme
 inspired by old-school themes.

-It attempts to be accessible, private, and responsive (in progress).
+It attempts to be accessible, private, and responsive.

-The theme is currently a work in progress, although useful releases have been and continue to be made from time to time.
+The theme is currently a work in progress, although useful releases have been made from time to time.

 ## Example Site